Find flights

 Seats and legroom with Norwegian

-As a low cost carrier, there aren’t first class or premium economy options when flying with Norwegian, but that doesn’t mean you’ll have a budget experience.
-The seats are comfortable with enough leg room for my 5ft 11in frame to sit without my knees touching the seat in front of me – I’ve often wondered if this is because Scandinavians are famously tall, as other low cost airlines have much less legroom.
+As a low-cost carrier, Norwegian doesn’t offer first class or premium economy, but that doesn’t mean you’ll have a budget experience.
+The seats are comfortable with enough legroom for my 5ft 11in frame to sit without my knees touching the seat in front.

-For those looking for a little more comfort, extra legroom seats are available for an additional fee.
-There are usually around 15 seats of this kind available per flight – three at the front and 12 in the center of the aircraft – so be sure to book your flight as soon as possible if this is a non-negotiable for you.
+Extra legroom seats are available, with most located in exit rows.
+There are usually around 15 of these per flight (three at the front and 12 in the centre of the aircraft), so book early if this is a non-negotiable for you.

 Food and drink on board

-Meals, snacks and drinks are available to buy on board Norwegian flights.
-For international flights longer than two hours 15 minutes, travellers can pre-order meals.
-A meal consists of hot food and a dessert, with beverages like soft drinks, beer and coffee available to buy on the flight.
-As someone who’s a bit of a skeptic when it comes to plane food, I’ve been impressed with Norwegian’s food options.
+Norwegian offers buy-on-board meals, snacks and drinks.
+Travellers can also pre-order meals on most flights longer than two hours and 15 minutes.
+A meal consists of hot food and a sweet dessert, with beverages available to buy separately.
+As someone who’s a bit of a sceptic when it comes to plane food, I’ve been impressed with Norwegian’s options.

 I can vouch for the pasta bolognese, which comes with a mini chocolate doughnut for dessert.
-While I would usually eat before a flight, this was a great option for me when I didn’t have time for my usual pre-flight routine.
-There is also a great range of snacks available to buy on board, including crisps, pastries and sweets.
-For those looking for a light meal, try the paninis and wraps.
+Whilst I’d usually eat before a flight, this was a great option when I didn’t have time for my usual pre-flight routine.
+There’s also a great range of snacks (crisps, pastries, and sweets) and light meals like paninis and wraps.

 Norwegian reward scheme